 Whether it’s a new hobby, subject, or activity, exposing students to new things keeps them motivated and helps to prevent summer learning loss.
 Furthermore, doing so can help kids get more interested in learning in general.
 Aside from reading or taking online summer courses, participating in sports and other physical activities is one of the best ways to keep a child’s mind fit and active.

 Everyone Loves Field Trips

 Taking kids to educational venues such as museums, zoos, and historical sites is an exciting way to keep students learning.
-Summer camps and clubs are also a great way for kids to socialize in a fun learning environment.
+Summer camps and clubs also offer great ways for kids to socialize in fun learning environments.
 For lower-income students, attending a summer camp is especially important in preventing summer learning loss.
 If you take a family vacation, bringing books along and limiting screen time can also help prevent a summer brain drain.
 If screen time is unavoidable, make sure to look for educational apps or games.

 With careful preparation and planning, teachers and parents can overcome the challenges of seasonal learning and prevent the dreaded summer slide.

 Almozara, L. (2017, June 16).
 Looking for ways to prevent summer learning loss?
 Where Learning Clicks.
 Retrieved from https://blog.edgenuity.com/prevent-summer-learning-loss/